Jack the Bear: Plot

-Three days later, bringing Dylan home with Norman not seen for days, John begins getting agitated to the point of taking out his frustration at the Strick home with a bat, terrorizing the Stricks for their son's whereabouts before destroying Norman's beloved T-Bird.
-Fearing for his current state of mind, John lets his in-laws take the boys to their home in Los Angeles as he decides to shape up.
-Jack sneaks back to Oakland and falls asleep watching The Wolf Man.
-By the time John arrives home, Norman cuts the power as he sneaks into the house.
-Stirred awake by the outage, Jack is aware that someone intruded but accidentally knocks John out with a bat.
-Found by Norman, Jack runs upstairs and out the bathroom window to a branch of a nearby tree with Norman in pursuit as John regains consciousness.
-However, chased up to the higher point of the tree, Jack watches Norman losing his grip and falling into the backyard behind the Leary house where he is mauled to death by the neighbor's Doberman Pinschers.
-Soon after, as Norman's parents move away, Dylan returns home while John gets his job back with his show now airing more comical horror films like Abbott and Costello.
+Three days later, John brings Dylan home.
+Norman has not been seen for days.
+John is angry and takes out his frustration on Strick home with a bat.
+He demands the Stricks tell him Norman’s whereabouts before destroying his beloved T-Bird.
+This moment shakes John up.
+So he lets his in-laws take the boys to their home in Los Angeles so he can shape up.
+But Jack sneaks back home in Oakland and falls asleep watching The Wolf Man.
+By the time John arrives home, Norman has returned and cuts the power as he sneaks into the house.
+Stirred awake by the outage, Jack realizes someone has broken in but accidentally knocks John out with a bat.
+Norman finds Jack and he runs upstairs and out the bathroom window to a branch of a nearby tree.
+John regains consciousness as Norman chases Jack up the tree.
+However, Norman loses his grip and falls into the backyard behind the Leary house where he is mauled to death by the neighbor's Doberman Pinschers.
+Soon after, Norman's parents move away, Dylan returns home, and John gets his job back with his show now airing more comical horror films like Abbott and Costello.

 One afternoon, the neighborhood children all appear and ask if John will play one of his monster games with them as usual.
 After his experiences with Norman, John tells the children he won't play the monster game anymore.
-When they ask him why, John sees Dexter smoking a cigarette while realizing he's going down a dark path.
-John looks to the children that there are real monsters out there, but he promises to play a better game with them.
-Later finding Jack playing his mother's lullaby on the piano while getting Dylan to say the lullaby's title, John tries to comfort his son when he breaks down crying.
-As John gives Jack and himself closure, the two embrace Dylan after he says the title of Elizabeth's lullaby: "Jack the Bear".
-The next day, with their lives returning to normal, John watches his sons playing in the front yard.
+When they ask him why, John sees Dexter smoking a cigarette.
+He realizes he's going down a dark path.
+John tells the children there are real monsters out there, but he promises to play a better game with them.
+Later John finds Jack playing his mother's lullaby on the piano while getting Dylan to say the lullaby's title.
+Jack begins crying and John tries to comfort him.
+John and Jack get closure and the two embrace Dylan after he says the title of Elizabeth's lullaby: "Jack the Bear".
+The next day, with their lives slowly returning to normal, John watches his sons playing in the front yard.